realm/roc-ios/Readme.md

 # RChat - A Realm Platform Demo
-### Authors: Max Alexander, max.elexander@realm.io & David Spector, ds@realm.io
+### Authors: Max Alexander, max.alexander@realm.io & David Spector, ds@realm.io

 # Overview

-RChat is a general purpose chat client that can be used eitehr as a stand-alone chat system (i.e., an app unto itself) or as an embedded chat view that can be quickly and easily added to any exiting application to provide an off-line first chat capability.
+RChat is a general purpose chat client that can be used either as a stand-alone chat system (i.e., an app unto itself) or as an embedded chat view that can be quickly and easily added to any exiting application to provide an off-line first chat capability.

 # Data Model